semiologic/sem-author-image/readme.txt

 The default values for these settings are 250 x 250.

+= Can I Make changes to the Author's Bio Before it is Displayed =

+There is a filter called author_image_bio that can be used to modify the bio text.

 = Nothing is Displaying =

 More than likely you have place the the_author_image function call outside of your template's posts loop so the author cannot be determined.
 Trying passing in an author id directly.

 == Change Log ==

+= 4.8 =

+- Fix <a link incorrectly being generated for authors that have no image
+- Author photo is now left-aligned when a bio output is selected
+- New author_image_bio filter to override the output bio
+- Fixed various non-static function call warnings with php 5.4+
+- WP 4.0 compat

 = 4.7.1 =